themaximal1st/jsonagent/README.md

 #### Methods

-- `transition(input)`: Accepts an input string (and an optional transition prompt), then performs a state transition based on the input and updates the JSON data structure.
+- `transition(input, history=false)`: Accepts an input string (and an optional `history` parameter to send entire history context), then performs a state transition based on the input and updates the JSON data structure.

 #### Properties